 Schedule Travel: The pamphlet Tours and Expeditions (#3734) is a good start.
-If you are driving, check with state tourist departments for suggested sights to see on your way down.
-Plan to sight see and take your time coming down.
-Many Crews report that stops at the National Scouting Museum in Dallas, the Texas State Capital in Austin, and the Alamo in San Antonio were excellent side trips and convenient.
+If you are driving, check with state tourist departments for suggested places to visit on your way to South Padre Island.
+Plan to sightsee and take your time coming down.
+Many units reported that stops at the National Scouting Museum in Dallas, the Texas State Capital in Austin, and the Alamo in San Antonio were excellent convenient side trips.

-Involve Parents: Schedule times when the parents of your crew can get together and gather information on the adventure.
+Involve Parents: Schedule times when the parents of your unit can get together and gather information on the adventure.
 Keep them informed and their questions answered.
 Go over the suggested equipment list.
 Share the emergency telephone numbers for the Station.